 Society of Operations Engineers (SOE) Established in 2000, a merger between Institute of Road Transport Engineers (1944), Institute of Plant Engineers (1946) and Bureau of Engineer Surveyors (1965).
-Sector: Operations Engineering ➡ About: SOE works to advance operations engineering for the benefit of everyone through education, training, study and research.
+Incorporated in 2000.
+Sector: Operations engineering About: SOE works to advance operations engineering for the benefit of everyone through education, training, study and research.
 SOE also establishes and maintains standards of competence and conduct for those engaged in operations engineering professionally, with an emphasis on enhancing public safety.
 Through its professional sectors of IRTE (Institute of Road Transport Engineers), IPlantE (Institution of Plant Engineers) and BES (Bureau of Engineer Surveyors), SOE directly influences the road transport, plant and engineer surveying sectors, developing best practice and improving compliance across the board.
 Mission: To promote safe, efficient and sustainable operations engineering to the benefit of society.
-Members: Members work in all aspects of operations engineering including: acquisition; commissioning; maintenance; asset management; and product improvement.
-Their work function often has most immediate impact on end users of the product or service.
-Members comprehend functions of different elements of systems and their interrelationships.
-They have understanding of legal, financial and logistical dimensions of an organisation to appreciate how engineering can best add value.
-Approximate number of members: 16,600 Registration agreements with other institutions: Institution of Diesel and Gas Turbine Engineers (IDGTE).
-Q R Licensed to award: I Eng C Eng Registered members: 2,699 2,103 863 Registered via agreements: 9 1 - Grades of Membership: Student; Graduate; Associate Member (AMSOE); Member (MSOE); Fellow (FSOE).
-Specialist interest groups: Road transport, plant engineering, engineer surveyors, apprentice and student members; and military.
-Member Benefits Structure: 42 regions in the UK; 13 international regions.
+Members: Ranging from students and apprentices to engineering managers and directors, our members are involved in creating and establishing best practice, through original and contemporary initiatives designed to improve operations and the wider society.
+Equipped with an understanding of how engineering can best add value, our members are often found in acquisition, commissioning, maintenance, asset management, and product development teams.
+Approximate number of members: 16,600 Registration agreements with other institutions: Institution of Diesel and Gas Turbine Engineers (IDGTE). • Licensed to award: CEng Registered members: 2,828 2,007 907 Registered via agreements: 37 1 1 Grades of Membership: Student; Graduate; Associate Member (AMSOE); Member (MSOE); Fellow (FSOE).
+Specialist interest groups: Road transport; plant engineering; engineer surveyors; apprentice and student members; and military.
+Member benefits Structure: 42 regions in the UK; 13 international regions.
 Contact details:

-Managing Director: Ian Chisholm IEng FSOE FIRTE 22 Greencoat Place, London SW1P 1PR +44 (0)20 7630 1111 membership@soe.org.uk www.soe.org.uk Companies House No: 3667147 Registered Charity number: 1081753 The Welding Institute Established in 1923.
+Interim Chief Executive: Nick Jones CompSOE 22 Greencoat Place, London SW1P 1PR +44 (0)20 7630 1111 membership@soe.org.uk www.soe.org.uk Companies House No: 3667147 Registered Charity number: 1081753

+The Welding Institute Established in 1923.
 Incorporated in 1999.

-Sector: Welding, joining and allied technologies ■ About: The Welding Institute is the leading professional engineering institution responsible for the professional registration and certification of welding and joining personnel worldwide.
+Sector: Welding, joining and allied technologies About: The Welding Institute is the leading professional engineering institution responsible for the professional registration and certification of welding and joining personnel worldwide.
 It embraces a professional institution, a certification body, a training organisation and a world renowned research and technology centre.
 The Welding Institute fosters a deep-seated knowledge base in the development of occupational standards and vocational qualification.
 As an influential lobbying group, it offers authoritative guidance to statutory bodies like the British Standards Institution and even central government, charged with making the rules.
 Mission: To deliver globally recognised and valued qualifications and personal membership services in welding, joining and allied technologies to an expanding membership base.
-Vision: To be the world class professional engineering institution for welding, joining and allied technologies.
+Vision: To be the world-class professional engineering institution for welding, joining and allied technologies.
 Members: Members are professionals and associates working across a number of industries using different technologies, including: welding; coating; fabrications; materials; polymers, NDT, structural integrity; inspection and more.
-Approximate number of members: 5,000 O Licensed to award: Eng Tech I Eng C Eng Registered members: 949 287 475 Grades of Membership: Associate (AWeldl); Technician (TechWeldl); Member (MWeldl); Fellow (FWeldl). $\textbf{Specialist interest groups:} \ \mathsf{Numerous\ regional\ groups.}$ Member Benefits Structure: Currently eight specialist interest technical groups covering: manufacturing; welding processes; materials; offshore oil and gas; pressure and process plant; structural integrity; polymers; NDT and condition monitoring.
+Approximate number of members: 5,000 Q Licensed to award: lEng CEng Registered members: 904 280 489 Grades of Membership: Associate (AWeldI); Technician (TechWeldI); Member (MWeldI); Fellow (FWeldI).
+Specialist interest groups: Numerous regional groups.
+Member benefits Structure: Currently eight specialist interest technical groups covering: manufacturing; welding processes; materials; offshore oil and gas; pressure and process plant; structural integrity; polymers; NDT and condition monitoring.
 Contact details: